Learn Your Multiplication Tables

 - Exercising using the Math Trainer

-But here are some special "tips" to help you even more:
+But here are some "tips" to help you even more:

 Tip 1: Order Does Not Matter

-When you multiply two numbers, it does not matter which is
+When we multiply two numbers, it does not matter which is

 Example: 3×5=15, and 5×3=15